ullasoman/movie_app/README.md

 ## A statically generated movie website example using Next.js and tailwind css

-This is a Movies App built using Next.js, React and [The Movie Database (TMDB)](https://www.themoviedb.org/) API (Development is ongoing).
+This is a Movies App built using Next.js, React and [The Movie Database (TMDB)](https://www.themoviedb.org/) API (Development is ongoing).The main goal was to dive deep into the NextJS framework with the following constaints/features:

+- **SSR (Server Side Rendering)**: use NextJS to Server Side render the page with the data retrieved from the API and have a transparent client side navigation
+  - **critical-path CSS**: extracting critical CSS is made easy using a CSS-in-JS library like styled-component
+- **SEO friendly**: server side render meta tags relative to content based on API result
+- **Social Media cards friendly**: server side render meta tags relative to twitter/facebook ... to customize thumbnails/description when page is shared (also works for slack, messenger, WhatsApp ...)

 ## Deploy on Vercel